Vertical Integration and Plan Design in Healthcare Markets

 Assistant Professor

-Industrial organization, health care policy and regulation, econometrics
+Industrial organization, healthcare policy and regulation

 Related